Total Shoulder Replacement

 Dr. Claude Williams specializes in the latest techniques in shoulder replacement surgery.
 With over 20 years of experience in shoulder replacement, Dr. Williams continues to adopt new methods and technologies that improve outcomes for patients.
 Recently developed technology for shoulder replacement surgery allows for more precise preoperative planning and accurate placement of the new implants.
 Three-dimensional CT scan imaging and surgical planning software is a preoperative planning tool that can help to improve shoulder implant placement in the most efficient manner and helps to preserve normal bone.
 Dr. Williams is experienced with 3D mapping and offers this option to patients at Southern Orthopaedic Specialists.

-In addition to Dr. Williams, Dr. Gregor Hoffman, Dr. Timothy Finney, Dr. Michael McNulty, and Dr. Jourdan Cancienne perform total shoulder replacements.
+In addition to Dr. Williams, Dr. Gregor Hoffman, Dr. Timothy Finney, and Dr. Michael McNulty perform total shoulder replacements.

 When Is Total Shoulder Replacement Recommended?